ermafam/MyFirstProject.Darey.Io/README.md

 **In this project, I will implement a web solution based on LAMP stack on a Linux server by implementing the steps below:**

+*Step 1 — Installing Apache and Updating the Firewall*